 - Xbox Controller Gamepad support on Windows.
 [Others pads can be set up manually.
 Gamepad support not currently available on Mac]

-Observation wise.
-I’m not traditionally a fan of pairing survival with top down view- I guess I just like feeling that first person point of view when being munched on by a critter or zombie.
-On paper I love their feature list- seeing depression and boredom listed as things to balance is pretty cool.
-In practice the few hours I spent within the game felt really clunky.
-For me personally it's hard to go from the gorgeous visuals of something like Icarus into something cartoon like or illustrated.
-The controls also seemed kinda clunky to me but that could be because I was also trying to adapt to the point of view from above.
-Either way I benched the game fairly quickly- I can see why folks love it, but it doesn't click with me at this time.
-Either way though, I'll give it a thumbs up and encourage folks to check it out.
+I’m not traditionally a fan of pairing survival with top-down view- I guess I like feeling that first-person point of view when being munched on by a critter or zombie.
+However, I love the rest of their feature list on paper- seeing depression and boredom listed as things to balance is pretty cool.
+In practice, the hours I spent within the game felt really clunky.
+For me, it's hard to go from the gorgeous visuals of something like Icarus to something cartoon-like or illustrated.
+The controls felt fucking clunky to me, but that could be because I was also trying to adapt to the point of view from above.
+For example, I hate the cumbersome menu-based interaction for opening doors or windows.